 October 12, 1964 - Mary Pinchot Meyer is murdered in broad daylight on the C & O Canal towpath in Georgetown, three weeks after the release of the Warren Report.

 The CIA did not take kindly to an expose’ of their media control operation in Ramparts Magazine.
-“CIA operative Edgar Applewhite was ordered to operate a campaign to smear the publication and then tender it financially bankrupt,” says Janney.
-(Page 192.)
+“CIA operative Edgar Applewhite was ordered to operate a campaign to smear the publication and then tender it financially bankrupt,” says Janney. (p.
+192.)

 Further CIA conquests included the CIA surveillance of Alfred McCoy’s The Politics of Heroin in Southeast Asia.
 The book revealed that American intelligence had collaborated with the drug trade dating back as far as World War II.
-CIA involvement extended about the globe resulting in the “death squads” in Central America (page 195).
+CIA involvement extended about the globe resulting in the “death squads” in Central America (p.
+195).
 Janney talks about a “CIA-led assassination campaign throughout Southeast Asia, Operation Phoenix, (which) made matters even worse.”

 THE LSD PARLANCE